 We first became part of the team 3 months out from this very, very big job.

 “Pretty much all the work, all the lighting grids, everything had already been figured out.
-We were essentially inserted into the project by being hired to produce biggest launch in the company history only a few months before the launch.
+We were essentially inserted into the project by being hired to produce the largest launch in the company’s history only a few months before the launch.
 There were some really big challenging things that the client was anxious about.”

-When Steve Halling and Brad Lowery from AVFX joined the existing team the other vendors slowly came to realize that AVFX was not there to take business from them, but rather to facilitate and enhance the relationships through mediation, negotiation and compromise.
+When Steve Halling and Brad Lowery from AVFX joined the existing team, the other vendors slowly realized that AVFX was not there to take business from them but rather to facilitate and enhance the relationships through mediation, negotiation, and compromise.

-When we asked if the client was aware of what was happening behind the scenes, Patty answered very candidly.
+When we asked if the client knew what was happening behind the scenes, Patty answered very candidly.